hafizesanli/Machine-Learning/README.md

 ## Conclusion
 This project successfully demonstrates the use of a Random Forest Classifier for mushroom classification.
 The workflow includes data preprocessing, model training, evaluation, and feature importance analysis.
 Future work can involve improving model performance and deploying it in a user-friendly application.

-## Files in Repository
-1. **Mushroom-Classification.py:** Python script for data processing and model training.
-2. **mushrooms.csv:** Dataset used for training and testing the model.

-## Additional Notes
-A README file has been added to summarize the project structure and its purpose.
-For more detailed explanations, refer to the Python script and visualization outputs.